 The Judge Advocates Foundation presents its Major General William K. Suter Distinguished Judicial Service Award to a trial or appellate judge serving in the active, reserve, or guard force.
 The annual recipient of the award is selected based on military and judicial accomplishments, unquestionable integrity, and community service.
-The award was created in 2007 and was named after Major General Suter who has been serving as the Clerk of the U.S. Supreme Court since 1991.
+The award was created in 2007 and was named after Major General Suter who served as Clerk of the U.S. Supreme Court from 1991 until his retirement in 2013.
 Major General Suter is widely recognized for his commitment to the judicial community and the Armed Forces.

 All lifetime achievement awards are due annually by 15 March.
 For more information about these awards, please contact the JAA Executive Director at: firstname.lastname@example.org.